 Call for Papers

-We invite you to join us in raising the bar of excellence across our field as we look to QUALITY in care and all that encompasses.
+We invite you to join us in raising the bar of excellence across our field as we look to EQUITY and QUALITY in care and all that encompasses.
 It is inarguable that the children and families we serve deserve both access and voice when they experience mental and behavioral health interventions.
 This conference is intended to acknowledge those intrinsic rights and to support providers in that goal.
-Building on 66 years of laser focus on best practices, our 2022 annual conference will take our overarching themes of Quality, Research, Outcomes and Impact.
+Building on 67 years of laser focus on best practices, our 2023 annual conference will embrace our overarching themes of Quality, Equity, Experience, and Efficacy.

 Please review these suggested themes which ACRC’s program committee requests be the focus of submissions: